Science Misinformation Symposium

 Event description

-Hosted by the Australian Science Media Centre in collaboration with the UQ WhatIF Lab and held over two days, the event will first focus on the evidence.
+Hosted by the Australian Science Media Centre in collaboration with the UQ WhatIF Lab and held over two days, the event first focused on the evidence.
 What do we know about science misinformation in Australia, how big is the issue and what are the trends?

-The second day will focus on new ideas and practical solutions that will be condensed into concrete recommendations that can be used by policy makers and institutions.
-You will be invited to join one of four "pods" to workshop ideas.
+The second day focused on new ideas and practical solutions that will be condensed into concrete recommendations that can be used by policy makers and institutions.
+Each attendee was invited to join one of four "pods" to workshop ideas.

 - Why is science misinformation an issue, and how does it compare to other forms of misinformation?